GCSE Options Additional Guidance

 It is important to note that students will not be limited to continuing with the same subjects or type of course they have taken to the end of Year 11.
 For example, a student taking GCSEs may decide to progress to A Levels, or may take an Apprenticeship or technical qualification.

 Below are links to key articles which will help in planning for GCSE options.
-At the bottom of the page there are further links for Parents and Carers.
+At the bottom of the page there is relevant information for Parent and Carers.

 |National Careers Service||Career Pilot|